Watershed health — Upper Columbia update

 We used B-IBI ratings from 2012 and 2017 to obtain the percentage of stream kilometers in good, fair, or poor condition for the Upper Columbia Region.
 Error bars represent 95% confidence intervals.

-To interact with this graph and learn more about these stressors, hold your mouse over each bar.
+To interact with this graph and learn more about these indicators, hold your mouse over each bar.

 This interactive graph shows the percentage of stream kilometers assessed with poor physiochemical conditions in the Upper Columbia Region for 2012 and 2017.
 The x-axis represents the percentage of river extent in poor condition.
-Error bars show 95% confidence intervals.
+Error bars show 95 percent confidence intervals.